arunp77/Job-Market-project/Docker-image-integration.md

    EXPOSE 8000
    ```
    If you don't add the `EXPOSE 8000` instruction in your `Dockerfile`, it won't prevent your FastAPI application from running within the Docker container.
 However, it will affect how you access the application from outside the container.

+## Usage
+This Docker image hosts the "Job Market" application.
+The application provides insights and analysis on job market data sourced from various sources.
+To use this Docker image, follow these steps:
+1. **Pull the Docker Image**: Use the following command to pull the Docker image from Docker Hub:
+    ```bash
+    docker pull arunp77/job_market
+    ```

+2. **Run the Docker Container**: After pulling the image, run the Docker container using the following command:
+    ```bash
+    docker run -d -p 8080:80 arunp77/job_market
+    ```

+    Replace `8080` with the desired host port if you want to map it to a different port on your host machine.

+3. **Access the Application**: Once the container is running, you can access the "Job Market" application by navigating to `http://localhost:8080` in your web browser.

+## Configuration

+This Docker image does not require any specific configuration.
+However, you can customize the application settings by providing environment variables when running the container.

+## Dependencies

+The application included in this Docker image is built using the following dependencies:
+- Python 3.x
+- Flask
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Plotly
+- Scikit-learn
+- BeautifulSoup
+- Requests